KevinContrers/Data-Leak/README.md

-# Cybersecurity Analysis: Data Leak and Principle of Least Privilege
+# Data Leak and Principle of Least Privilege

 ## Scenario